Welcome & Overview

 - Click "Reconcile X items"

-Match — links to an existing Xero entry.
+Match — links to an existing Xero entry (invoices, bills already posted).
 Create — creates a new transaction on the spot.
 Transfer — for moving money between accounts.

 - Click "OK" to confirm each match